jim8786453/sync/README.md

 The [documentation](http://py-sync.readthedocs.io/en/latest/?) is hosted on Read The Docs.

 ## Admin API
-The admin API is used to manage and inspect Sync networks and nodes.
-For more information see the [documentation](http://py-sync.readthedocs.io/en/latest/sync.http.html#module-sync.http.admin).
+The [admin API](http://py-sync.readthedocs.io/en/latest/sync.http.html#module-sync.http.admin) is used to manage and inspect Sync networks and nodes.

 ## Messaging API
-The messaging API is used by nodes to send and receive messages.
-For more information see the [documentation](http://py-sync.readthedocs.io/en/latest/sync.http.html#module-sync.http.messaging).
+The [messaging API](http://py-sync.readthedocs.io/en/latest/sync.http.html#module-sync.http.messaging) is used by nodes to send and receive messages.

 ## Database support
 Sync can use PostgreSQL or MongoDB as its database.
 It also provides a mock (in-memory) storage backend used for development and testing.
 Some features will only be available if the underlying database supports them, for example PostgreSQL transactions.